openstack/ironic-specs/specs/kilo-implemented/expose-configdrive.rst

 from the upload or if swift if not configured, the config drive data will be stored directly into the Node's instance_info field.

-From there deploy drivers will will be responsible for exposing the configdrive to the instance, as well as removing the configdrive from the instance upon deletion.
+From there deploy drivers will be responsible for exposing the configdrive to the instance, as well as removing the configdrive from the instance upon deletion.
 This cannot be coordinated by code outside of the driver, as only the driver can know when and how to take these actions.